M-Nitsche/BeeWatch/README.md

 ![yolov5_architecture](doku_resources/yolov5_architecture.jpg)
 The exact architecture of v5s model can be found [here](https://gist.github.com/mihir135/2e5113265515450c8da934e15d97fc6b).
 #### <a name='WhydidwegowithYOLOv5'></a>Why did we go with YOLOv5?
 One huge advantage is model size in mb.
-The smallest versions weights (yolov5s) only take up 13.7mb of space.
+The smallest versions weights (yolov5s) only take up 13.7 MB of space.
 In addition, it benefited from a very large community of users, which meant that it was under active development with improvements being made on a weekly basis.
 **ToDo**